 I am not in the habit of reading graphic novels, they are much more prevalent in Europe, but I felt compelled to read this particular book because the author balances a personal and well researched science perspective on the subject.
 The book blends Philippe's journey to research the issue with detailed scientific information portrayed by talking heads representing climate science experts.
 He uses charts, graphics and a few photographic images to illustrate his story points, but most of the novel centers around his beautiful hand rendered drawings.
 This makes for a compelling read as his personal narrative involves discussions with his wife and the decisions he makes to adjust his lifestyle based on his insights into this issue.
 In a sense the book reads like storyboards for a documentary film and one comes away from it feeling as if one has been watching a movie.

 Philippe explores every aspect of the climate change issue, not just the climate science itself but the personal, societal, financial, and political aspects amongst others.
-He creates a comprehensive perspective and struggles as I do with the disappointing lack of political will
+He creates a comprehensive perspective and struggles as I do with the disappointing lack of political will to address this ongoing crisis on a global scale.

 He quotes a number of experts and scientists who have interesting views on potential solutions to the larger problem and ends by saying: "Just because the answer is filled with gloom doesn't mean the question was pointless.
 To care how these questions are being asked shows that we care about the future.
 And who knows?
 I could be wrong.
 The story isn't over."